FH-Cloud-Computing/website/docs/lectures/3-iaas/index.md

 Pentium 4 CPUs followed by AMDs SVM/AMD-V technology in 2006 in the Athlon 64, Athlon 64 X2, and Athlon 64 FX
 processors.

-VT-x and AMD-V added new ring called `-1` to accommodate *hypervisors*.
+VT-x and AMD-V added new ring -1 to accommodate *hypervisors*.
 This new ring allowed for separation between several operating systems running at ring 0.
 Later CPU releases added features such as [Direct Input/Output virtualization](https://software.intel.com/content/www/us/en/develop/articles/intel-virtualization-technology-for-directed-io-vt-d-enhancing-intel-platforms-for-efficient-virtualization-of-io-devices.html), network virtualization or even graphics card virtualization.
 These features allowed for more efficient virtualization and sharing hardware devices between several virtual machines.

+!!! note
+    Intel also introduced a ring -2 for the Intel Management Engine, a chip that functions as an OOBM in modern Intel chips.
+The ME runs its own operating system, a [MINIX](https://en.wikipedia.org/wiki/MINIX) variant and has been the target of severe criticism for its secrecy and power over the machine.
+Several bugs have been found in the ME that let an attacker hide a malware inside the ME.

 Virtualization also gave rise to Infrastructure as a Service.
 [AWS](https://aws.amazon.com/) was the first service that offered virtual machines as a service starting in 2006 with a Xen-based offer.
 They not only offered virtual